lanceengland/EdiTools/README.md

 ### Composable

 Each cmdlet works together, using the previous cmdlet output as input.
 For example, Get-EdiFile | Get-TransactionSet | Get-Edi835.
 The first cmdlets are general EDI functions, where the last cmdlet is a specific EDI format, in this case 835.
-The Get-Edi835 is the only format-specific cmdlet at this time.
+The Get-Edi835 is the only format-specific cmdlet currently.

 Each cmdlet exposes more properties on the output object.
 In addition, the first cmdlet, Get-EdiFile, support piped input from both Get-ChildItem and Select-String, to simplify searching for specific files while leveraging this module.

 ## Narrow Scope

 This is not a full-fledged EDI parser.
 It has one purpose, search, filter, and display EDI file contents.
 As such, only frequently needed properties are exposed.

 ## PowerShell 2 Compatible